How does factoring support the growth of international SMEs?

 ▪ How does ARI Trade, Fibus' digital solution, optimise factoring and credit insurance programmes?

-LE GRAND ENTRETIEN - Fibus: five questions to Thibaut Robet
+LE GRAND ENTRETIEN Fibus: five questions for Thibaut Robet

 Transcription of the interview:

-Thomas Hugues: Welcome to FIBUS and its managing director Thibaut ROBET at Le Grand Entretien.
+Thomas Hugues: Welcome FIBUS and its managing director, Thibaut Robet at Le Grand Entretien.
 Hello!

 T.H.
 Welcome!
 It is a pleasure to have you here.
-Explain FIBUS to us.
-How long have you been oeprating and what exactly is FIBUS?
+Explain to us what FIBUS is.
+How long has it been around, and what exactly is FIBUS?

 T.R.
 FIBUS is a factoring brokerage firm.
-Our job is to assist companies and international ETIs in structuring and utilising factoring effectively.
+Our job is to assist companies and international mid-sized companies in structuring and utilising factoring effectively.
 It was established in 2006.

 T.H.
 Under a different name, right?